memo

 If an exception occurs during the command handler, the final exception message is inserted into the result.

-To demonstrate this, our example implementation has a bug, it doesn't support the case of having only an URL without TEXT (we use an ellipsis because the error message varies with Python versions):
+To demonstrate this, our example implementation has a bug, it doesn’t support the case of having only a URL without TEXT:

 >>> print(p.parse('This is a [url http://xyz.com].'))